 With Page Settings, you can control some basic and useful WordPress page settings.
-In order to get to the page settings feature, let's click on the hamburger icon on the top left side.
+In order to get to the page settings feature, let's click on the gear icon located at the bottom left of the panel.
 Then click on Page Settings.

 - Transparent Header - on / off